rudyorre/pos-tagger/README.md

 [('Eddie', 'NNP'), ('kicked', 'VBD'), ('the', 'DT'), ('ball', 'NN'), ('.', '.')]
 ```

+A set of basic tests can be run using `pos_tagger.py` and `test.py`, which show that on our development dataset, the NLTK Parts-of-Speech tagger achieves an accuracy of 62% while this implementation achieves 42%.

 ## License
 This project is licensed under the MIT License.